tahoe-lafs/tahoe-lafs/docs/architecture.rst

 By deploying multiple introducers in a Tahoe-LAFS grid, the above SPoF challenge can be overcome.
-In that case if one introducer fails clients are still be able to get announcement about new servers from remaining introducers.
+In that case if one introducer fails clients are still be able to get announcements about new servers from remaining introducers.
 This is our first step towards implementing a fully distributed introduction.

 File Encoding